AlbertoMApps/CoinPaprikaTest/README.md

 3. Display	a	divider	between	each	entry
 2. Display	any	extra	coin	info in	some	kind	of	popup/fragment	when	coin	entry	is	clicked based	on	the	second	API	request,	with	said	id as	the	query.
-3. Provide	some	kind	of	refresh	option	that	reloads	the	list
+3. Provide	some	kind	of	refresh	option	that	reloads	the	list.
-4. Display	an	error	message	if	the	list	cannot	be	loaded	(e.g.	no	network)
+4. Display	an	error	message	if	the	list	cannot	be	loaded	(e.g.	no	network).
-5. (Extra	credit)	Animate	list	items	(hint	–	Jetpack	Compose	allows	this	easily
+5. (Extra	credit)	Animate	list	items	(hint	–	Jetpack	Compose	allows	this	easily.

 - DELIVERABLES
 1. Write	the	app	using	Kotlin	only.
 2. Use	Jetpack	Compose	for	UI.